Bernard Weatherill: Member of Parliament

 He was elected Member of Parliament (MP) on 15 October 1964 for Croydon North East as a Conservative.
 He became a party whip three years later, and deputy Chief Whip six years after that.
 He was re-elected seven times for the same seat until his retirement in 1992.

 From October 1971 to April 1973, Weatherill was Vice-Chamberlain of Her Majesty's Household, an office usually held by a Government whip, as Weatherill then was.
 He wrote a letter (hand-carried by messenger, or sent by telegram) to the Queen at the end of each day the House of Commons met, describing the debates, reactions, and political gossip.
 His letters are believed to have been more entertaining than the debates themselves.
 Weatherill is the most recent Speaker to have served in Government prior to the Speakership; his successors have all been longtime backbench MPs.

 In 1979, Weatherill played a critical role in the defeat of the Labour government in a vote of confidence.
-As the vote loomed, Labour's deputy Chief Whip, Walter Harrison, approached Weatherill to enforce the convention and gentleman's agreement (otherwise known as pairing) that if a sick MP from the Government could not vote, an MP from the Opposition would abstain to compensate.
+As the vote loomed, Labour's deputy Chief Whip, Walter Harrison, approached Weatherill to enforce the convention and Gentlemen's agreement (otherwise known as pairing) that if a sick MP from the Government could not vote, an MP from the Opposition would abstain to compensate.
 Labour MP Alfred Broughton was on his deathbed and could not vote, meaning the Government would probably lose by one vote.
 Weatherill said that the convention had never been intended for such a critical vote that meant the life or death of the Government and it would be impossible to find a Conservative MP who would agree to abstain.
 However, after a moment's reflection, he offered that he would abstain, because he felt it would be dishonourable to break his word to Harrison.
 Harrison was so impressed by Weatherill's offer (which would have effectively ended his political career) that he released Weatherill from his obligation, and the Government fell by one vote.

 He was sworn of the Privy Council on 8 January 1980.